 The responsibility for producing high quality statistics lies with everyone working in the statistical system.
 Understanding quality, and how it feeds through into the use of our numbers, is fundamental to building trust in government statistics.

-This guidance supports statistics producers in meeting the quality requirements of the UK Code of Practice for Statistics and Eurostat’s European Statistics Code of Practice, which sets out five dimensions for measuring the quality of statistical outputs.
-Effective quality assurance is key to anticipating and avoiding problems arising with statistics produced by the Government Statistical Service and the guidance also offers practical advice on how to design processes that are efficient, transparent and reduce the risk of mistakes.
+This guidance supports statistics producers in meeting the quality requirements of the United Kingdom (UK) Code of Practice for Statistics and Eurostat’s European Statistics Code of Practice, which sets out five dimensions for measuring the quality of statistical outputs.
+Effective quality assurance is key to anticipating and avoiding problems arising with statistics produced by the Government Statistical Service (GSS) and the guidance also offers practical advice on how to design processes that are efficient, transparent and reduce the risk of mistakes.

 I therefore invite you all to make use of this guidance.
 It will help us to ensure that we are delivering high quality statistics that are trustworthy and inform better decisions.

 Statistics are used to help make important decisions.
 To properly inform those decisions, users need to know about the quality of the statistics and how this feeds through into effective use.